Tyrese Granted 50/50 Custody Of Daughter, Slams Ex-Wife On Instagram

 Tyrese also claimed he has over 400 hours of footage that he’s ready to expose regarding Norma.
 He slammed his ex-wife for talking about getting her nails done in court this afternoon when he was only thinking about his daughter.
 Tyrese even mentioned Michael Moore and Netflix in regards to his footage, possibly hinting at a documentary.
 He added all this footage would be “bigger than Avatar.”

 He continued asking his followers to visit ShaylaRocks.com, a clothing website the actor created which donates proceeds to fathers who need reputable representation in court.
-He has plugged the website for weeks, which sells tee shirts and sweatshirts from $24-$34.
+He has plugged the website for weeks, which sells T-shirts and sweatshirts from $24-$34.

 The actor also shared a slew of photos of himself, with the same exact lengthy caption he used for his TMZ post.
-Many fans commented encouraging him going forward and congratulating him on his big win in court.
+Many fans commented encouraging him going forward, and congratulating him on his big win in court.

 Over his last several Instagram posts, Tyrese also mentioned his astrological sign, Capricorn.
-He repeated that Capricorn’s can never truly forgive someone, but will act civil to their faces and in public.
+He repeated that Capricorns can never truly forgive someone, but will act civil to their faces and in public.
 Many are speculating these are passive digs at Norma, whom he can never forgive for her false child abuse claims.

 [Featured Image by Mark Davis/Getty Images]